MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 * If your update pattern isn't supported by materialized views, use the update command.
 * If the source table has a high ingestion volume, but only few updates, using the update command can be more performant and consume less cache or storage than materialized views.
 This is because materialized views need to reprocess all ingested data, which is less efficient than identifying the individual records to update based on the append or delete predicates.
-* Materialized views is a fully managed solution.
+* Materialized views are a fully managed solution.
 The materialized view is [defined once](materialized-views/materialized-view-create-or-alter.md) and materialization happens in the background by the system.
 The update command requires an orchestrated process (for example, [Azure Data Factory](/azure/data-explorer/data-factory-integration), [Logic Apps](../tools/logicapps.md), [Power Automate](/azure/data-explorer/flow), and others) that explicitly executes the update command every time there are updates.
-If materialized views work well enough for your use case, using materialized views requires less management and maintenance.
+If materialized views work enough for your use case, using materialized views requires less management and maintenance.

 ## Performance tips